Jamie-H-B/2DT-project/README.md

 challenges: jumping was a major issue to fix, but got there in the end. traps were not hard, and picking up items won't be hard.
 working on next - picking up items, fixing tilemaps, and saving a score. finding an appropriate font for the game.

-Kylen - Uploaded torch and tilemaps to progress_info.
+Kylen - Uploaded torch and tilemaps to progress_info 22/08/2022.